Sublocade can help you stay sober and drug-free

 Medication assisted treatment and psychotherapy work together to help you stay sober and improve your life.
 Many people are aware of Suboxone, and other oral medications for opiate use disorder.
 What they don’t know is there is an Injectable buprenorphine, known by the brand name SUBLOCADE®, which can be part of your recovery plan.

 How Sublocade works

-Sublocade can help you become more open to behavioral treatments.
-For an overview of how sublocade fits into a treatment approach for addiction, including behavioral therapies, https://www.sublocade.com/Content/pdf/sublocade-education-brochure.pdf to read more about treatment with Sublocade.
+Sublocade can help you become more able to engage in behavioral treatment.
+For an overview of how Sublocade fits into a treatment approach for addiction, including behavioral therapies, https://www.sublocade.com/Content/pdf/sublocade-education-brochure.pdf to read more about treatment with Sublocade.

 Is Sublocade a “cure for addiction”?

 Sublocade can help you stay drug-free but Sublocade is not a cure for substance use disorder.
 Sublocade should be part of an overall recovery program that may include counseling, group therapy, lifestyle changes, attending support group meetings, and other parts of the customized treatment plan that you and our team at Thalia Medical Center will develop to meet your needs.